aasthakhanna/mood-sing-ui/README.md

 ``spotifyClientSecret``

-Register these values for your application [here.](https://developer.spotify.com/dashboard/login)
+Register these values for your application [here.](https://developer.spotify.com/dashboard/login).

+At this step, register your redirect URI as 'http://localhost:4200/authorize' as well.

 ## Development Server